totie10/SPARTACUS10/README.md

 py.test
 ```

-from the SPARTACUS directory (installed in side_packages).
+from the SPARTACUS10 directory (installed in side_packages).

 ## References